Note: the following text is originally written in English, in other languages is an automatic translation

-If you would like to go to a game tickets can be bought either from www.listicket.it, or from the teams’ official merchandising stores.
+If you would like to go to a game, tickets can be bought either from www.listicket.it, or from the teams’ official merchandising stores.
 Tickets vary dramatically in price, even the cheaper ones offer a reasonable view.
-And bear in mind the Curva (the curve, behind the goal), is where the hardest-bitten of fans congregate, and where it gets noisiest.
+And bear in mind the Curva (the curve, behind the goal), is where the hardest-bitten of fans congregate, and where it gets the noisiest.
 If you would prefer not to be in the middle of the action, and to actually sit down, go for the more expensive tribune.
-Tickets are personal and non-transferable, when buying them you will need the names and dates of birth of anyone else you are buying tickets for.
-You will need to take photo ID to the stadium on the day of the match.
+Tickets are personal and non-transferable.
+When buying them, you will need the names and dates of birth of anyone else you are buying tickets for.
+And you will need to take photo ID to the stadium on the day of the match.

 Original Fans Lazio, Via Farini 34 (near Termini).